The International Working Group on Signal Detection and Management in Pharmacovigilance

-The IWG on Signal Detection and Management in Pharmacovigilance is managed under the auspices of the DSRU Centre for Methods and Evidence in Pharmacovigilance (MEP), which was created in 2018 to undertake methodological work to improve and enhance pharmacovigilance.
+The IWG on Signal Detection and Management in Pharmacovigilance is managed under the auspices of the DSRU Centre for Pharmacovigilance Methodology, which was created in 2018 to undertake methodological work to improve and enhance pharmacovigilance.

 The IWG is expected to run for 3 years.